awnby/Loan-Matching/README.md

 There should now be one model per loaner, based on historical data of customers that applied to the corresponding loaner.
 Then, for each new customer, run each model and return the predicted probability (the calculated probability that a customer will be approved by the corresponding loaner).
 After this is done, multiply each probability with the revenue per approval amount that was set by the probability's corresponder loaner.

-The resulting values are the "Expected Revenues," which is the amount that Bankrate could expect to receive from matching a customer to a specific loaner.
+The resulting values are the "Expected Revenues," which is the amount that the company could expect to receive from matching a customer to a specific loaner.
 Now, the system compares these expected revenues and matches the new customer with the loaner with which the expected revenue is the highest.

-This system works due to the law of large numbers, where when applied on a large scale of customers and with well trained models, the optimal revenue is sure to be obtained, maximizing Bankrate's revenue and their customers' approval rates.
+This system works due to the law of large numbers, where when applied on a large scale of customers and with well trained models, the optimal revenue is sure to be obtained, maximizing the company's revenue and their customers' approval rates.

 ### Testing the system
 The below code will train models on randomly chosen training data, aggregated by loaner.
 Then the code is run on testing data, which is an accumulation of the testing data sets from each loaner group.
 This ensures that no training data is leaked into the testing data, causing an overfit model.
 The expected revenues that were chosen are then summed up and compared with the total revenue of the current system (original data).
 Similarly, the probabilities that were chosen are averaged out and compared against the approval rate of the original data.